iolevel/peachpie-vs/README.md

 * __Build and Debug__: treat PHP code with .NET's tools and the .NET debugger
 * __Profiling and Diagnostics__: take advantage of running PHP compiled to .NET with Visual Studio's powerful performance and memory profiling tools

-> Note: this extension is designed for PHP projects running on .NET via PeachPie compiler.
+> Note: this extension is only designed for PHP projects running on .NET via PeachPie compiler.